May 3, 2025

 Automated Feedback Processes

-• Analyzing product reviews and customer support interactions.
+• Analyze product reviews and customer support contacts.

 "The best time to send a customer satisfaction survey is after a meaningful part of the customer lifecycle is completed...
 At this point, the customer likely has made up their mind on whether or not your solution solves your problem, and if it doesn't, you need to know that - ASAP."